 Looking to take your first crack at thru-hiking?
 This 310-mile long trail in Minnesota might be your best bet.

-If the Superior Hiking Trail isn’t on your list of long trails to complete, it should be.
-Winding its way from just south of Duluth, Minnesota up to the Canadian border, it’s a few hundred miles of trekking through rugged midwestern terrain.
-Taking you along the spine of the famous Sawtooth Mountains, it has enough trial vistas to keep you pushing on, and plenty of spots along the way to take in views of the sweeping Lake Superior.
+If the Lake Superior Hiking Trail isn’t on your list of thru-hikes to complete, it should be.
+Winding its way from just south of Duluth, Minnesota up to the Canadian border, the Superior Hiking Trail (SHT) is a few hundred miles of trekking through rugged midwestern terrain.
+Taking you along the spine of the famous Sawtooth Mountains, the Superior Trail has enough vistas to keep you pushing and plenty of spots along the way to take in views of the sweeping Lake Superior.
 Wondering if a lake is worth the trek to this remote location?
 Get ready for fresh water as far as the eye can see.

-The Superior Trail (SHT) runs 310 miles along a ridge overlooking Lake Superior through eight state parks in Minnesota.
-One of the best hiking destinations in the US, the trail kicks off at Jay Cooke State Park, about three hours from Minneapolis, and ends at the Canadian border.
-The southernmost segment, which is a 52.8-mile stretch only open to day hikers, along the Minnesota/Wisconsin state border to the coastal city of Duluth.
-The northern portion runs from Duluth to the top of the trail at the Canadian border, offers 269 miles of main trail and spur trails along which you can hike and camp.
+The Superior Hiking Trail length is 310 miles along a ridge overlooking Lake Superior through eight state parks in Minnesota.
+One of the best hiking destinations in the US, the trail kicks off about three hours from Minneapolis at Jay Cooke State Park and ends at the Canadian border.
+The southernmost segment is a 52.8-mile stretch only open to day hikers, along the Minnesota/Wisconsin state border to the coastal city of Duluth.
+The northern portion runs from Duluth to the Canadian border, offering 269 miles of main trail and spur trails along which you can hike and camp.

-The trails vistas are plentiful and rewarding: rushing rivers, deep gorges, rock outcroppings, waterfalls, views of the Sawtooths and more, not to mention the frequent overlook of Lake Superior.
-The elevation gain is where the challenge lies: it fluctuates between 602 feet and 1829 feet and climbs a total of 37,821 feet over the course of the 269 mile section.
+The trails vistas are plentiful and rewarding: rushing rivers, deep gorges, rock outcroppings, waterfalls, views of Minnesota’s Sawtooth Mountains — not to mention the frequent overlook of Lake Superior.
+The elevation gain is where the challenge lies: the trail fluctuates between 602 and 1,829 feet and climbs a total of 37,821 feet over the course of the 269-mile section.
 Downhills are just as frequent, so the net gain is actually only 449 feet.